sydneybalboni/dw-smart-pages/README.md

    ```bash
    uvicorn main:app --reload
    ```
+   Alternatively, you can run `pipenv run uvicorn main:app --reload`

 5. The backend will run at `http://127.0.0.1:8000`.
 Interactive API documentation is available at:
    - Swagger UI: `http://127.0.0.1:8000/docs`